-A self-contained breathing apparatus (SCBA) has long been standard equipment for firefighters, rescue personnel and divers.
+A self-contained breathing apparatus (SCBA) has long been standard equipment for firefighters, rescue personnel, and divers.
 SCBA has even found its way into the health care industry for use by workers treating patients with highly transmittable viruses such as Ebola.

-Understanding the equipment they build and market must perform at the highest level 100 percent of the time, it is incumbent upon SCBA equipment companies to use only the highest quality parts, materials and assembling techniques in the manufacturing process.
-Cylinders, masks, regulators, hoses and couplings all must perform flawlessly in the difficult and dangerous environments in which SCBA equipment is employed, requiring manufacturers to produce the most reliable equipment possible.
+Understanding the equipment they build and the market must perform at the highest level 100 percent of the time, it is incumbent upon SCBA equipment companies to use only the highest quality parts, materials, and assembling techniques in the manufacturing process.
+Cylinders, masks, regulators, hoses, and couplings all must perform flawlessly in the difficult and dangerous environments in which SCBA equipment is employed, requiring manufacturers to produce the most reliable equipment possible.
 A mechanical failure or inability to rapidly change a cylinder can be catastrophic, not only to a first responder but to the equipment brand itself.

 The more consequential the circumstances, the more critical the time between replacing a spent cylinder with a fresh one becomes.
 This is of particular importance to firefighters who must be protected from superheated air, smoke, and toxic gases.